Management of liquidity risk

 - No dependency on central bank contingency funding

-The daily liquidity management is currently executed at branch level as it is the business strategy of Triodos Bank to have this process close to the end-customer to provide detailed cash forecasts.
+The daily liquidity management is currently executed at banking entity level as it is the business strategy of Triodos Bank to have this process close to the end-customer to provide detailed cash forecasts.
 On aggregated level, Group Treasury monitors the liquidity buffer versus the internal limits daily.

-Although the liquidity portfolio decreased during 2017, Triodos Bank’s liquidity position remained strong.
-Its policy is to hold a sound liquidity buffer and invest liquidities in highly liquid assets and/or inflow generating assets in the countries where it has branches.
-Due to the expansionary monetary policy by the ECB and specifically the asset purchase program, yields of government bonds and other high rated counterparties have plummeted, often even to levels below –0.40%.
-Hence, the profile of the liquidity buffer changed during 2017.
-The bonds portfolio decreased by almost 25%, due to maturing bonds being placed mostly at the central bank.
+The liquidity portfolio slightly increased during 2019 and Triodos Bank’s liquidity position remained strong.
+Triodos Bank policy is to hold a sound liquidity buffer and invest liquidities in highly liquid assets and/or inflow generating assets in the countries where it has banking entities.
+Due to the ongoing expansion of the monetary policy by the ECB and specifically the asset purchase program, yields of government bonds and other high rated counterparties were not attractive to invest in.
+Hence, the profile of the liquidity buffer changed during 2019.
+The bonds portfolio decreased by almost 19%, due to maturing bonds being placed mostly at the central bank.

 Liquidity monitoring and reporting

 Triodos Bank monitors and reports its liquidity position at different levels and frequencies.
-Firstly, the total liquidity position is monitored by Group Treasury and the individual branches on a daily basis.
-Secondly, the detailed liquidity position, both in total and at branch level, is reported to the Chief Financial Officer on a weekly basis.
+Firstly, the total liquidity position is monitored by Group Treasury and the individual banking entities on a daily basis.
+Secondly, the detailed liquidity position, both in total and at banking entity level, is reported to the Chief Financial Officer and Chief Risk Officer on a weekly basis.
 Finally, every month the liquidity ratios are reported to the Asset and Liability Committee.
 The main liquidity ratios are part of the quarterly ERM report.

-In addition, Triodos Bank conducts short and long-term liquidity stress tests.
+In addition, Triodos Bank conducts liquidity stress tests on a monthly basis.

 Mitigation of liquidity risk

 The liquidity buffer is the source of funds in case of liquidity needs.
-It consists of liquid investments with other banks and liquid investments in deposits and bonds.
+It consists of liquid assets with central and commercial banks and liquid investments in deposits and bonds.
 The bond investments are divided into different liquidity classes.
 The optimal size and composition of the liquidity buffer is determined considering the risk appetite, balance sheet composition and expected development, strategic plans and funding needs.